 “The whole turning process is really a dialogue between me as the turner and the wood as it reflects the forces that created it.
 A lot of times I have something very specific in mind, but I also pick wood and listen to its story and what it’s trying to evoke.
 It’s a much more organic process and much less clear from the start.”

 “Most of my functional products are finished with walnut or tung oil, which is pressed from the seed of the tung tree, a native to Southeast Asia that was used for wood finishing for thousands of years by the Chinese for ocean-going vessels but is now grown commercially in orchards.
-It’s safe to eat on and easy to upkeep.”
+It’s food safe and easy to maintain.”

 Visit McIvor Woodworks!